biointec/columba/README.md

 Click [here](https://www.msys2.org/) for more info on MSYS2.
 It is recommended that you also install CMake and Ninja via MSYS2.

 **Note for Windows users:** Do not use the mingw64 compiler as long as [this bug](https://github.com/msys2/MINGW-packages/issues/2519) related to thread_local variables is not fixed.
-Using this compiler will result in a segmentation fault when the processing threads are destroyed.
+Using this compiler with the bug will result in a segmentation fault when the processing threads are destroyed.

 To make use of gzipped files, ensure that you have the [`zlib` library](https://zlib.net/) installed.